Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 ## POSIX and Coreutils

-The first use of the trailing slash in a distinguishing way is recorded in [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_13)[^posixadditional] which states:
+Perhaps the trickiest use of the trailing slash in a distinguishing way is in [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_13)[^posixadditional] which states:
 > When the final component of a pathname is a symbolic link, the standard requires that a trailing `<slash>` causes the link to be followed.
 This is the behavior of historical implementations[^historical].
 For example, for `/a/b` and `/a/b/`, if `/a/b` is a symbolic link to a directory, then `/a/b` refers to the symbolic link, and `/a/b/` refers to the directory to which the symbolic link points.